2nd Sign of Zodiac

 Read about the other signs of the zodiac:

-**We always encourage feedback at [email protected] from users and casual browsers of our site.
+**We always encourage feedback at email@example.com from users of the site.

 References and further reading, particularly on symbols: